Courtney2511/minimal-mistakes/_portfolio/sample-portfolio.md

 MultiBlog is a basic multi-user blogging site that allows users to create accounts and then share blog posts.
 Cookies are used for user authentication.
 As an extra in the assignment, I added the ability for users to 'like' each others posts.

-Build registration functionality with validation and error messages Build a login/logout system with cookies for authentication

 **Technologies**:

-* Python 2.7
-* Google App Engine
-* webapp2
-* Jinja2
 * HTML
 * CSS

-Why is this important to my career?
-Being able to design and implement features on your own is an essential skill.
-Being able to quickly learn and utilize new frameworks is another essential skill.